Effect of the Menstrual Cycle When Estimating 1 Repetition Maximum From the Load-Velocity Relationship During the Bench Press Exercise

 Subjects: Subjects > Physical Education and Sport

-Divisions: Europe University of Atlantic > Research > Scientific Production
+Divisions: Europe University of Atlantic > Research > Articles and books

 SWORD Depositor: Users 0 not found.